LauraAllObe/wakatimeReadmeStats/README.md

 ## Setup Instructions

-Follow these steps to automatically update your WakaTime stats card in your GitHub README using GitHub Actions or use it directly.
+Follow these steps to automatically update your WakaTime stats card in your GitHub README using GitHub Actions or by using the url directly.

 ### 1. Create and Add Your WakaTime API Key